31337list/turtlewow-essential-addons/README.md

 pfUI

-- Click on 1 of the addon folders in the directory above to read the addons readme to learn more about it
+- to learn more about an addon, click 1 of the addon folders in the directory above to open its readme file